Here are the most common questions about Temple or Tabernacle Prayer. If you have others just email them to us and we will get you an answer.

 8. Hey, I love God, but how can I possibly fit one more thing into my busy schedule?

-This is a sobering reality…when we make any other activity a priority over our priestly role in the morning, we are in danger of a form of idol worship.
+This is a sobering reality…when we make any other activity a priority over our time with God in the morning (sonship & priestly role) , we are in danger of work or other activities an idol.
 These days we don’t worship statues of wood or stone, but an idol can be as innocent as anything or any activity (even good and important activities) that takes regular priority over God in our lives.
 The “good” can become the enemy of “God’s best” for you.
 Your busy schedule can easily become an idol in your life.

-Although your roles as husband, wife, mother, father, career person, provider, student, etc. are all very important roles, in the final analysis, no role is more important than your priestly role when it comes to fulfilling God’s ultimate purpose for your life.
+Although your roles as husband, wife, mother, father, career person, provider, student, etc. are all very important roles, in the final analysis, nothing is more important than your identity as an adopted son or daughter of the King and your priestly role when it comes to fulfilling God’s ultimate purpose for your life.
 The fact is, when you honor God by putting him first, he will bless all your other roles and activities even more.
 In the long run, honoring God with your time will bring incredible benefits and bear much fruit.
 Much more so than doing things driven by urgency or your appetites.
 This is a fundamental promise of God.